hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks.md

 An intuitive solution is, based on knowledge you have about the system, to decide whether there is an edge between two nodes.
 Let say, nodes between which the distance is smaller than _d_ kilometers are connected.
 Otherwise, they are not.

-In R, we can easily reproduce the nodes data as below:
+In R, we can easily reproduce the nodes data as below.

     set.seed(5)
     x = rnorm(100) * 100